dwkim78/upsilon/README.md

 ```
 In this case, UPSILoN will use a standard deviation of magnitudes as errors.

-If pyFFTW is installed, UPSILoN can use multiple cores when estimating periods.
+If pyFFTW is installed, UPSILoN utilizes multiple cores to derive a period
-Note that, without using multiple cores,
-estimating periods takes at least a few thousands times longer than
+because deriving a period takes a lot longer than calculating all other features.
-estimating all other features (e.g. 2-4 seconds versus 0.001 seconds).
 By default, UPSILoN uses 4 cores.
 If you want to use more, do as follows:

 ```python
 e_features = upsilon.ExtractFeatures(date, mag, err, n_threads=8)
 ```

-Using Macbook Air 2012 13-inch model equipped with Intel Core i5 1.8 GHz
+Using Macbook Air 2012 equipped with Intel Core i5 1.8 GHz
 (2 cores and total 4 threads) and 8 GBytes memory,
-extracting a period takes 1-2 second per light curve containing ~300-1000 data points.
+extracting a period takes 1-2 second per light curve
+containing ~300-1000 data points.

 ### Classification